nRF24/CircuitPython_nRF24L01/docs/greetings.rst

         "Emission mode current(peak)", "115 mA"
         "Receive Mode current(peak)", "45 mA"
         "Power-down mode current", "4.2 µA"
-2. Needs sheilding from electromagnetic interference.
-Sheilding works best when it has a path to ground (GND pin)
+2. Needs shielding from electromagnetic interference.
+Shielding usually works best when it has a path to ground (GND pin), but this connection to the GND pin is not required.

 See also the `Testing nRF24L01+PA+LNA module <troubleshooting.html#testing-nrf24l01-pa-lna-module>`_